 To avoid being deemed to have custody of client assets, Adviser must not have signatory power over any client's checking account; have power to unilaterally wire funds from a client's account; hold any client's securities or funds in Adviser's name at any financial institution; physically hold cash or securities of any client; have general power of attorney over a client's account; hold any client's assets through an affiliate of Adviser where Adviser or its employees or officers have access to advisory client assets; receive the proceeds from the sale of client securities or interest or dividend payments made on a client's securities of check payable to Adviser except for advisory fees; or act as general partner and investment adviser to any investment partnership.
 Adviser has none of the above indicia of custody over client accounts.
-Daniel F. Dent and Thomas F. O'Neil, as individuals, not as Adviser, serve as trustees of the Adviser's Profit Sharing Trust (D.F.
-Dent and Company, Inc. Profit Sharing Trust dtd 3/31/1976 U/A 3/31/1976 (PST)).
-The PST is administered by CBIZ Benefits & Insurance Services, Inc. In addition, Thomas F. O'Neil has signatory power over The O'Neil Family Foundation's account, which signatory power is in Thomas O'Neil's capacity as Treasurer of the Foundation, not as Adviser (see Item 7 for more detail.)
+Daniel F. Dent and Thomas F. O'Neil, as individuals, not as Adviser, serve as trustees of the Adviser's Profit Sharing Trust (PST).
+The PST is administered by a third-party administrator.
+In addition, Thomas F. O'Neil has signatory power over The O'Neil Family Foundation's account, which signatory power is in Thomas O'Neil's capacity as Treasurer of the Foundation, not as Adviser (see Item 7 for more detail.)